-- Black Hole Pong is an arcade-style game, a re-edition of the classical game Pong, with black holes and stars in place of paddles and a ball. - GW Ebook: A short selection of texts written by students introducing gravitational waves and the various topics of GW detector design. - Finesse and Simtools: One step away from the games and simple interactive simulations as documented by Freise et al "Frequency-domain interferometer simulation with higher-order spatial modes" CQG 21 (2004), one of the main interferometer simulations in the field.
+- Black Hole Master (formerly Black Hole Pong): an arcade-style re-imagining of the classical game Pong, with black holes and stars in place of paddles and a ball. - Pocket Black Hole: uses the phone or computer camera to demonstrate live gravitational lensing near a black hole. - Stretch and Squash: illustrates the deformation from a gravitational wave on a static image or camera feed. - Space-Time Quest: a game about designing and optimizing a gravitational-wave detector. - GW Ebook: A short selection of texts written by students introducing gravitational waves and the various topics of GW detector design. - Finesse and Simtools: One step away from the games and simple interactive simulations as documented by Freise et al "Frequency-domain interferometer simulation with higher-order spatial modes" CQG 21 (2004), one of the main interferometer simulations in the field. - A self-study course on Laser Interferometry based on IPhython notebooks.